Curiosity

 A short list of must-haves before a Docker-based workspace serves real users:

-• Persistent volume for MSK_GRAPH_STORAGE on durable storage (SSD or better).
+• Persistent volume for MSK_GRAPH_STORAGE on durable storage (SSD or better) - ideally with snapshot support.

-• Backup volume for MSK_GRAPH_BACKUP_FOLDER, off-host on a schedule.
+• Optional backup volume for MSK_GRAPH_BACKUP_FOLDER, off-host on a schedule.

 • All secrets injected from a secret manager (never baked into the image or compose file).